gostaticanalysis/meta/README.md

-# requests
+# Requests for new analyzers

-Requests for new analyzers
+If you have request for a new analyzer, please file a issue.